 "The author shows deep theological insight in her critiques of various artworks....
 Her ability to find theological meaning in not just the works themselves but in the public's reactions to them is quite profound....
 She shows deep insight into the artworks she considers, and her ability to work with a wide variety of sources to glean theological meanings and purposes for art....
 Bridge to Wonder ably demonstrates González-Andrieu's potential to build such bridges in the future."

 "Deeply rooted in the author's own cultural experience of displacement, Bridge to Wonder is a remarkable example of theology and the sense of redemption found in the beauty of drama, literature, and art.
 Subtle and learned, it is yet moving and accessible, a timely reminder that the beauty which we know in the world is the best reminder that we are on the right path to God."

 —David Jasper, Professor of Literature and Theology, University of Glasgow

-Cecilia González-Andrieu is Assistant Professor of Theological Studies at Loyola Marymount University where she specializes in theological aesthetics, U.S. Latino theology, and systematic theology.
+Cecilia González-Andrieu is Associate Professor of Theological Studies at Loyola Marymount University where she specializes in theological aesthetics, U.S. Latino theology, and systematic theology.
 She has written for several publications and received the Best Column Award from the Catholic Press Association for her column, “De Todo Un Poco,” in The Tidings.

 16 color image signature, 4 b/w illustrations